Cataurus/MonoDevelopWin/README.md

   * `core`: builds the MonoDevelop core only.
   * `all`: builds everything
   * `mac`: builds for Mac OS X

-**PS:** You can also create your own profile by adding a file to the profiles directory containing a list of the directories to build.
+  * You can also create your own profile by adding a file to the profiles directory containing a list of the directories to build.

 Disclaimer: Please be aware that the 'extras/JavaBinding' and 'extras/ValaBinding' packages do not currently work.
 When prompted or by manually selecting them during the './configure --select' step, make sure they stay deselected. (deselected by default)